Wainberg/RcppML/README.md

 If a random test set is masked, the error will be computed after 5 priming iterations.
 If the error ever surpasses the error after 5 iterations, the factorization is aborted due to overfitting.

+### Vignettes
+* The `RcppML::NMF` class: fast and flexible NMF
+* The `RcppML::SparseMatrix` class:  zero-copy const reference access to `Matrix` S4 dgCMatrix objects
+* The `RcppML::RNG` class:  A two-dimensional linear congruential random number generator using xorshift/xoroshiro128+ for populating transpose-identical dense and sparse matrices all at once or on the fly
+* The `RcppML::Cluster` class: fast recursive bipartitioning by rank-2 NMF